Death Valley from Las Vegas [Day Trip Itinerary]

 Death Valley from Las Vegas: Day Trip Itinerary

-Death Valley from Las Vegas: Day Trip ItineraryAnd let's face it, even sworn Vegas fans can get tired of the casinos and fancy hotels.
-When that happens, you can break your urban vacation and leave Sin City for a well-deserved day in a perfectly calm natural setting.
+Let's face it—even sworn Vegas fans can get tired of the casinos and fancy hotels.
+When that happens, you can break your urban vacation and leave Sin City for a well-deserved day in a perfectly calm, natural setting.

-There are beautiful natural sights that offer a glimpse of desert terrain that can't be found anywhere else in the United States which makes it a must-see for many Las Vegas visitors.
-Also, Death Valley is a National Park, which for us, makes it a Bucket List item.
+Beautiful natural sights offer a glimpse of desert terrain that can't be found anywhere else in the United States, making Death Valley a must-see for many Las Vegas visitors.
+Also, Death Valley is a national park, which makes it a bucket list item for us.

-Having said that, you have Zion National Park and Even Bryce National Park, to the east of Vegas.
+To the east of Vegas, you have Zion National Park and Even Bryce National Park.
 They're definitely worth exploring as well.
 As we'll focus the rest of the post on Death Valley, now's a good time to mention our very popular post about the best Self-Drive Day Trips from Las Vegas.

 Death Valley from Las Vegas: Day Trip Itinerary

-This itinerary will give you a good sampling of the Death Valley attractions, and it can be accomplished as a single day trip from Las Vegas.
-This path will give you a good sampling of the Death Valley sights with just a few hours worth of drive time.
+This itinerary will give you a good sampling of the Death Valley attractions, and it can be accomplished as a single-day trip from Las Vegas.
+This path will provide you with a good sampling of the Death Valley sights with just a few hour's worth of drive time.

 Let's jump into this single-day itinerary!
-There's a map as well, following the list of steps!
+Following the list of steps, there's also a map!

 1. Las Vegas to Mesquite Flat Dunes

-The first leg of the journey will take you from your accommodations in the city to Mesquite Flat Dunes with about 2.5 hours worth of driving time.
-The majority of the trip will be spent on US-95, and you will be traveling roughly 145 miles.
+The first leg of the journey will take you from your accommodations in the city to Mesquite Flat Dunes, with about 2.5 hours of driving time.
+The majority of the trip will be spent on US-95, and you will travel roughly 145 miles.

 2. Mesquite Flat Dunes to Furnace Creek Visitors Center

-The next section of the journey will be taken via CA-190, and it is roughly a 25-minute drive.
+The next section of the journey will be via CA-190, which is roughly a 25-minute drive.
 There are 22 miles between the Dunes and the Visitors Center.

 Furnace Creek Visitor Center